umccr/dracarys/README.md

   single quality metric/variable.
 See the [CLI](#cli) section below for options.

+### tso

+- Generate a ‘tidier’ form of the TSO500 ctDNA workflow results.

 ## 💻 CLI

 A `dracarys` command line interface is available for convenience.